Plain English

 Recession

-A recession is when a country's economy shrinks for at least six months in a row—meaning people and businesses are produ…
+A recession is when a country's economy shrinks for at least six months in a row—meaning people are buying less stuff, c…

 Reshoring